-If you’re feeling crafty, check out this list of 20 draft stoppers for inspiration.
+If you’re feeling crafty and you’re looking for ways to save money, look online for inspiration for DIY draft stoppers.
 Uncooked rice and unscented kitty litter are common materials used as stuffing, but anything that’s heavy enough to withstand a strong draft will do.
 Once you’ve created your masterpiece, place these dodgers flush against the bottoms of doors and along window sills to keep the draft at bay.

 Now that you’ve addressed common areas of your home that lead to unwanted heat loss and gain, it’s time to think about how your house actually heats or cools the air in your home.
 HVAC is short for Heating, Ventilation, and Air Conditioning, and this system is what regulates the temperature in your house.

 The easiest HVAC chore is keeping the air filters in your furnace and air conditioner clean.
 To keep them working well, you should: